 Clerkships are available during Spring, Summer, and Fall terms.
 Applications are accepted on an ongoing basis year-round until all positions are filled.
 All positions are unpaid.
 Clerks are expected to work at least 15 hours a week during Spring and Fall terms, and 40 hours a week during the Summer term.
 Clerks may receive course credit, depending on their law school’s program.

 When applying, indicate whether you have a specific interest in civil rights or immigrants’ rights work.

-Please submit a copy of your resume, cover letter, a list of at least two references and writing sample to:
+Please submit a copy of your resume, cover letter, writing sample, and transcript to:

 Contact our legal team at firstname.lastname@example.org or 714-776-1177.